Thursday, November 21, 2024

 Rage, rage against the dying of the light.

 We do live in a darkening time, a time being marked not by failure to advance but rather by the cold prospect of failure to hold on to the little that has been gained, a time not of standing still but of sliding backwards.
-So yes, we may fail - or at least seem to because true victory (and getting Kamala Harris elected would not be such a victory) is far enough off that we will not be able to see its approach.
+So yes, we may fail - or at least seem to because true victory (and getting Kamala Harris elected would not have been such a victory) is far enough off that we will not be able to see its approach.

 While I think that unlikely (the title of my blog, after all, includes the phrase "surviving a dark time"), I have to admit that such failure is possible.
 But that possibility makes it even more important that we do not go gentle into that good night but that we rage, rage, against the dying of the light.